Both still shuffling along to 2026

 Not a parkrun day but following our duvet day and returning little Lenny home, Sunday was our twice a year CU Fitter, charity 'fun' run!
 The summer run is from Angmering but winter run is from 'flooded' Arundel.
 Lots of last minute panics and changes due to this horrendous weather that had flooded both both sides of our route leaving no choice for Anita, the organiser, to move the start location to just inside the gate of Swanbourne Lake......right next to the lodge house with a toilet and an early opening cafe!!
 The course had been adapted to ensure it was still 4 miles+ with a short out-and-back before getting stuck into the watery flat section towards the Black Rabbit pub where a veer to the left and the first of 'The Hills' takes us nearer South Stoke, the turn-back point and water station.
 It's all up and down from there back to the new finish at Swanbourne Lake......after a pause for a huge tractor taking up all of the road and both verges!
 We must have lost 1/2 minute making our time of just seconds over 1 hour excellent, considering!
 Breakfast in the Swanbourne lodge cafe after cheering the tail runners and walkers home, group finish photos, and very pleased with the whole event raising over £3000.00 for Cancer United.
 The next Cancer United run is later on in the summer where it runs through trails in Angmering Woods.

 A cracking Saturday parkrun day, with a full on sun & blue sky as we mull over the local events, deciding that Lenny would enjoy the walk down and back through Mewsbrook park......so it's Littlehampton today!
 I didn't mention, it is just zero Centigrade as we belt-up and drive the 15 minutes to our free parking spot!.
 Mewsbrook walk and down the prom towards the meet-up area, take advantage of the newly installed toilets and greet the other 12 or so Striders, running or volunteering today.
 We take off with the mass, dogs and walkers and push buggies......seems a lot today for Littlehampton (441 we saw later) .
 After the 1st turnaround Lenny and us settle into a steady jog.
 At this stage he does tend to veer towards the cafe that we would hopefully be utilising in a while but keeps remarkably steady.
 Just over 41 minutes, a PB for Lenny and a pretty average time ( nowadays) for us.
 We think the good time was due to our Lenny not stopping for a poo break.............saving a good minute as he normally has to go down the beach for his business.
 Valentines day today had bought out the crowds and already filled Beach Cafe to queueing & overflowing.
 Both of us squeezed, being just 2, we were able to share on one of the 10 person, high tables with Lenny resting quietly underneath.
 By the time a gang of the volunteer Striders arrived we had the whole table to ourselves.
 Coffees arrived & we ordered one large breakfast divided between the two of us.
 This was was more than ample Lesley and I ..............nice day, active and social.
-It is back to Littlehampton again next week to this time as some of our club are doing parkrun 'pacing' takeover running & several are volunteering, including us.
+It is back to Littlehampton again next week as this time, some of our club are doing parkrun 'pacing' takeover running & several are volunteering, including us.

 © Copyright Running Over the Hill